 The College reports student achievement at the end of Semester 1 and at the end of Semester 2.
+Teacher comments are provided in Semester 1 but not in Semester 2.
 The report provides for each course in Year 11 and 12:

-- a comment by the teacher - a grade1 - the percentage mark in the school-based examination (for ATAR courses) - the percentage mark1 (calculated from the weighted total mark). - 1 The Semester 1 Year 12 mark and grade are interim as they are not finalised until the pair of units is completed at the end of the year.
+- a grade1 - the percentage mark in the school-based examination (for ATAR courses) - the percentage mark1 (calculated from the weighted total mark). - 1 The Semester 1 Year 12 mark and grade are interim as they are not finalised until the pair of units is completed at the end of the year.